dpuelz/MachineLearning_MSBA-WP/README.md

 	- How are networks represented mathematically?
 	- What are association rules, and how do they relate to probability?
 	- How can you generate network connections in data using conditional probabilities?
+	- Why are networks so useful to study in data science?
+What information are they capturing? (video 1)
+	- How are networks represented and stored in a data structure? (video 1)
+	- What is degree and betweenness? (video 1)
+	- What are lift, support, and confidence and how do they relate to probability? (video 2)
+	- How do you go from association rule measures to generate edges connecting your data points? (video 2)
 - Software you'll need: [Gephi](https://gephi.org/), a great piece of software for exploring graphs and [The Gephi quick-start tutorial](https://gephi.org/tutorials/gephi-tutorial-quick_start.pdf)
 	- Why might we prefer Gephi compared to other graph visualization tools?
 	- What are useful visualization features that Gephi provides?